itdepends-music/odin-todolist/README.md

-# odin-template
+# odin-todolist
-Template repository for projects from TOP
+Todo List project from TOP (The Odin Project)